MY RESEARCH PROGRAMME

 Trained and practicing as an economic geographer, I have a very strong passion for cutting-edge theoretical and empirical research that can contribute significantly to the innovation and development of my research fields and make fruitful connections to cognate research fields in the wider social sciences.
 My long-term research programme thus consists of three interrelated and inter-disciplinary themes:

-I have always been interested in contributing significantly to theory and methodology in economic geography.
+I have always been interested in contributing significantly to theory and methodology in geography.
 Economic geography has been an extremely vibrant and versatile field of research both in human geography and in the social sciences during the past two decades.
 In a nutshell, it is a field of research that offers a distinctive economic-geographical perspective on everyday lives and landscapes.
-It shows how economic activities are spatially organized – through relations among people, firms, industries, and institutions – in different places and regions.
-My 2005 paper ''Rethinking relational economic geography',published in Geography’s top journal Transactions of the Institute of British Geographers (3rd in Geography, 2015 SSCI) has pushed further the boundary of what constitutes the nature of economic geography.
+It shows how economic activities are spatially organized - through relations among people, firms, industries, and institutions - in different places and regions.
+My 2005 paper ''Rethinking relational economic geography',published in Geography's top journal Transactions of the Institute of British Geographers (3rd in Geography, 2015 SSCI) has pushed further the boundary of what constitutes the nature of economic geography.
+As of July 2021, the paper has well exceeded the threshold for achieving the status of citation centurion with 368 citations (excluding self citations) in the ISI WoS database.
+It is also the 10th most cited paper in this top Geography journal since its founding and one of my three papers listed in the Top Papers (last 10 years) in the ISI Essential Science Indicators.
+Together with my earlier 2003 paper in another top Geography journal, Annals of the American Association of Geographers, both papers offer a novel and deeper conception of a relational approach to understanding the space-economy and specify the methodological practices of this kind of new economic geography.

 economic globalization and transnational corporations